alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 > Example of Public Endpoint type: **/CloudApplicationID**/your_endpoint
 >>***/jzq1w3ekvl4qpoiuqbyfxwctdqw7rt7q**/api/pi/psi/...*
 >
-> Where the **CloudApplicationID** (or **AppID**) Is a unique alphanumeric string for each application of each organization or child organization automatically and randomly generated during the deployment of the app itself.
+> Where the **CloudApplicationID** (or **appId**) Is a unique alphanumeric string for each application of each organization or child organization automatically and randomly generated during the deployment of the app itself.
 >
 > Example of TIBCO Mesh Endpoint type: **/extercom/gsbc/CloudOrganizazionID**/public_endpoint
 >>**/extercom/gsbc/02RG4GY1G4KCAPP95W3VFUYC88/tci**/jzq1w3ekvl4qpoiuqbyfxwctdqw7rt7q/api/pi/psi/etl/wrappertalend/v1/tasks/executions